sunpy/sunpy/doc/source/guide/installation/index.rst

 Installing SunPy
 ----------------
-There are a number of ways of installing SunPy.
+There are two different versions of SunPy.
-Currently, we recommend that users install the lastest stable release, so you won't have to expereince the pain that is breakage (unless it is a bug and thus we blame Cadair).
+Currently, we recommend that users install the latest stable release.
+However, the bleeding edge version off our GitHub is quite easy to install and you do get the latest and greatest but it may have bugs.
+If you do want to do this then check :ref:`contrib-reference-label`.
 Depending on your setup, you may need to preface each of the ``pip ...`` commands with ``sudo pip ...``.

 Grabbing the stable SunPy